Procedures for Resolution of Complaints Against Students

 The imposition of sanctions will take effect immediately and will not be stayed pending the resolution of the appeal.

 The College will not audio or video record the student conduct proceedings or deliberations, nor is any other individual permitted to record the proceedings.

 Either party may appeal the determination of responsibility or sanction(s) in writing to the dean of students or designee.
-The appeal must be filed within three (3) business days of receiving the written notice of outcome.
+The appeal must be filed within five (5) business days of receiving the written notice of outcome.

 Dissatisfaction with the outcome of the adjudication is not grounds for appeal.
 The limited grounds for appeal are as follows:

 • new evidence that could affect the finding of the adjudication and that was unavailable at the time of investigation;